-Hiking in Andalucia is definitely worthy your Spain bucket list!
-With a large variety of landscapes boasting coastal hikes like no others, rivers, ravines, waterfalls, and bare rugged 3000-meters peaks, it’s a wonderful destination for outdoor lovers!
+Hiking in Andalucia is definitely worthy of your Spain bucket list!
+With a large variety of landscapes boasting coastal hikes like no other, rivers, ravines, waterfalls, and bare rugged 3000-meters peaks, it’s a wonderful destination for outdoor lovers!

-I’ve divided them in hikes for summer, hikes for the rest of the year (autumn, winter, spring), and hikes that you can do all year round to make it easier for you to plan.
+I’ve divided them into hikes only for summer, hikes for the rest of the year (autumn, winter, spring), and finally, hikes that you can do all year round to make it easier for you to plan.

 What to know about hiking in Andalucia

 With the large variety of trails and the enormous temperature changes you can experience between summer and winter, it’s important to make sure you’re well prepared and that you choose the right trail for the season.
-If you’re new to hiking, you can read my beginner hiking tips here.
+If you’re new to hiking, you can read my beginner hiking tips here and if you’re hitting the trails by yourself, check out this post.

 Here are a few tips to keep in mind: